-- Metformin, the most prescribed drug for T2D, is not available to >6 million Americans because they have kidney disease
+- Metformin, the most prescribed drug for T2D, is not available to >6 million T2D patients in the US because they have kidney disease

 - NovaTarg is developing a novel biguanide (NT1195) for the treatment of T2D in patients with impaired renal function